OriLevi026/Video-To-Report-Generation-App/README.md

 - **Video Upload**: Users can upload MP4 video files directly.
 - **YouTube URL Input**: Alternatively, users can input a YouTube URL for the app to process.
 - **Report Generation**: The app generates a detailed report based on the video content.
-- **Model Selection**: Users can select from various Claude models for customized report generation.
+- **Model Selection**: Users can select from various Claude/Google Gemini models for customized report generation.

 ## Getting Started
  - to use this you must own a Claude/Google gemini Api Key